 Handovers in general, including items 1 to 4.

-Currently, SA5 interprets "Legacy HO" as the most basic form of HO where a single HO target is configured and where HO preparation happens right before HO execution while the UE disconnect from source when it connects to target.
+Currently, SA5 interprets "Legacy HO" as the most basic form of HO where a single HO target is configured and where HO preparation happens right before HO execution while the UE disconnects from source before it re-connects to the target.

-SA5 asks RAN2 and RAN3 to develop clear and unambiguous terminology for separating the different kinds of handover.
+SA5 asks RAN2 and RAN3 to develop terminologies for separating the different kinds of handover.

-As CHO and DAPS were specified in Rel-16, this terminology should be available from that release.
+As CHO and DAPS Handover were specified in Rel-16, this terminology should be available from that release.

 2 Actions